 Customer meter data is manually read on a quarterly basis, leading to delays in the financial year's data being available for the Energy Not Supplied calculation.
-As customer energy consumption data is currently only available up to March 2015 and not the complete financial year, all values are currently considered "Estimated".
+At the time of calculation, customer energy consumption data was only available up to April 2017 and not the complete financial year, so all values are considered "Estimated".